The Grand Bounce: Track information

 The seventh track of the album, "The Drowning Machine", was incorporated into the 2011 album 20 Odd Years by fellow Canadian artist Buck 65.
 The song "Whispers of the Waves" uses various lines from "The Drowning Machine".
 Gord Downie served as a guest vocalist on Buck 65's release.

 The song "Night Is for Getting" was originally released in 2004 as a bonus track to The Tragically Hip's album In Between Evolution.
 The lyrics were heard throughout the In Violet Light tour, as Downie has a tendency to incorporate unreleased lyrics into his live performances.
-The 2004 release contained a heavier arrangement then the Grand Bounce release due to the incorporation of more distorted musical components.
+The 2004 release contained a heavier arrangement than the Grand Bounce release due to the incorporation of more distorted musical components.
 The Grand Bounce version was generally more acoustic and keyboard based, which is similar to Downie's previous solo work.
 Downie was joined by a female vocalist, who provided backing vocals throughout the song and during the chorus.

 The closing track "Pinned" contains various noticeable background chatter and noises.
 Downie recorded the vocal track while on a VIA rail train.
 The track was recorded on GarageBand and the microphone picked up different noises in the area.
 This included the train's whistle, which is heard multiple times throughout the song, and a conversation which is heard towards the end of the song.